 Summarizing PDFs With AI: Long Reports / Papers / Contracts

 PDF type changes both the prompt and the tool.
-Three workflows — long reports, academic papers, and contracts — each with a reusable prompt, a tool-fit table, and the trust check that prevents hallucinated quotes.
+Three workflows — long reports, academic papers, contracts — each with a reusable prompt, current page/size limits per tool (June 2026), and the trust check that stops hallucinated page citations.

 The task